vitessio/website/content/en/docs/17.0/reference/features/tablet-throttler.md

 - `vcopier`: the VCopier component of VReplication, which copies over the mass of table rows from source to target tables.
 ## Configuration

 {{< warning >}}
-Configuration in v16 differs from v15 and earlier.
-Please note the different configuration options for your version.{{< /warning >}}

-`v16` is backwards compliant with `v15` and still default to the `v15` configuration.
-We illustrate both configurations so that you understand how to transition from one to the other.

-### v17 and forward
+Per-tablet throttler configuration, as used in `v15` and supported in `v16`, is no longer supported in `v18`.{{< /warning >}}

-In `v17`, throttler configuration is found in the [local topology server](../../../concepts/topology-service/).
+Throttler configuration is found in the [local topology server](../../../concepts/topology-service/).
 There is one configuration per keyspace.
 All shards and all tablets in all cells have the same throttler configuration: they are all enabled or disabled, and all share the same threshold or custom query.
 Since configuration is stored outside the tablet, it survives tablet restarts.

-`v16` introduced a new opt-in `vttablet` flag, `--throttler-config-via-topo`.
-In `v16` this flag defaulted `false`.
-In `v17` this flag now defaults `true`.
-With `--throttler-config-via-topo` set, the tablet will look for configuration in the topology server, and will watch and apply any changes made there.
+`v16` introduced a new opt-in `vttablet` flag, `--throttler-config-via-topo`, and the flag defaulted `false`.
+In `v17` the flag now defaulted to `true`.
+In `v18`, the flag is not used anymore, and the tablet looks for configuration in the topology server, and will watch and apply any changes made there.

-When the flag `--throttler-config-via-topo` is set (and it is set by default), the following flags are ignored even if specified.
-These flags are scheduled to be removed in `v18`and `v19`:

-- `--enable_lag_throttler`
+The following flags are deprecated (and will be removed in `v19`):

 - `--throttle_threshold`
 - `--throttle_metrics_query`
 - `--throttle_metrics_threshold`
 - `--throttle_check_as_check_self`
+- `--throttler-config-via-topo`

+The following flag was removed:

+- `--enable_lag_throttler`

 Updating the throttler config is done via `vtctlclient` or `vtctldclient`.
 For example: